esthernwe/SetOfTest/README.md

-SetOfTest
+Set of Test
 =========

-Set of test for magente
+Set of test for Magente BPO Co.
+Ltd